MicrosoftDocs/well-architected/well-architected/resiliency/app-design.md

 Design your application architecture to use [availability zones](/azure/reliability/availability-zones-overview) within a region.
 Availability zones can be used to optimize application availability within a region by providing datacenter-level fault tolerance.
 However, the application architecture must not share dependencies between zones to use them effectively.

 Many Azure services provide a *zone-redundant* configuration.
 Zone redundancy distributes multiple replicas of the service across availability zones.
-The details vary by service, but in general, zone redundancy provides the following benefits:
+Your workload can take advantage of these benefits offered by Azure as part of the feature:

 - Multiple instances of the service are spread across availability zones.
 - Incoming requests are automatically distributed across the instances.
-- Azure synchronously replicates changes in your data and configuration across the instances in each zone.
+- Changes in your data and configuration are automatically replicated across instances in each zone.
-- If a datacenter or availability zone outage occurs, Azure automatically fails over to send traffic to instances in the surviving availability zones.
+- If a datacenter or availability zone outage occurs, during the failover, traffic is automatically sent to instances in the surviving availability zones.

 Consider if component proximity is required for application performance reasons.
 If the application is highly "chatty", it might be sensitive to extra latency.
 When traffic goes between availability zones that are geographically separated, extra latency is introduced.
 While the amount of latency is very small, chatty applications might make many requests, so the total latency is much higher.
 In this scenario, consider whether you should co-locate your resources.
 Some Azure services enable *zonal* deployments, which are sometimes called *zone-pinned* deployments.
 When you use a zonal deployment approach, the resource is deployed to a specific zone.
 Multiple components can be deployed to the same zone to reduce the communication latency.